 Mars Atmosphere-Ice Coupler MAIC-2

-The Mars Atmosphere-Ice Coupler MAIC-2 is a simple, latitudinal model, which consists of a set of parameterisations for the surface temperature, the atmospheric water transport and the surface mass balance (condensation minus evaporation) of water ice.
+The Mars Atmosphere-Ice Coupler MAIC-2 is a simple, latitudinal model that consists of a set of parameterisations for the surface temperature, the atmospheric water transport and the surface mass balance (condensation minus evaporation) of water ice.
 It is driven directly by orbital parameters.
-A detailed description of the model is given in the publication by Greve et al. (2010).
+A detailed description of the model is given by Greve et al. (2010, 2012).

 The model equations of MAIC-2 are discretised by a finite-difference/finite-volume scheme.
 Coding is done in the programming language Fortran 90.